Get your FREE ticket to the International TEFL day online conference! Get your FREE ticket to International TEFL day! Register here →

 Consider the following sentences:

-If you pronounce those sentences correctly, you will realise that although there are three regular past simple verbs in the sentences, their endings are all pronounced differently.
+There are three regular past simple verbs in the sentences, and their endings are all pronounced differently.
 This can be problematic for English language learners because it seems like you cannot know how to pronounce a word by looking at it.

 If the verb ends in /t/ or /d/, the past simple ending is pronounced /Id/.